coqui-ai/STT-models/README.md

-# STT-models
+# Coqui STT Models

-Models for Coqui STT
+This repository tracks releases of open models for 🐸STT.